Interested in buying a property to rent out?

 You must treat your tenants fairly and equally, and maintain the property to comply with recommended safety standards.

-If your property is leasehold, you’ll need make sure the ground rent is paid, and comply with reasonable requests from the freeholder or managing agent.
+If your property is leasehold, you’ll need to make sure the ground rent is paid, and comply with reasonable requests from the freeholder or managing agent.

 If your tenants fall into arrears